 Golden Knights owner Bill Foley eyes MLS team for Raiders stadium

-Two independent sources confirmed to the Review-Journal on Tuesday night that Golden Knights owner Bill Foley has engaged in discussions the past several months to land a Major League Soccer team that would play in the new Raiders stadium.
+Two sources say Golden Knights owner Bill Foley has engaged in discussions to land a Major League Soccer team that would play in the new Las Vegas stadium.

 A hedge fund manager from Boston might not be the only billionaire interested in bringing a Major League Soccer expansion franchise to Las Vegas.